RagnarokOS/init/README.md

 # init
 Ragnarok's sysvinit implementation

-All init stuff will be dropped here.
+Work In Progress -- All init stuff will be dropped here.